Me (on the day of our first scan): We are having a baby! Yay (dancing, jumping and almost in tears)

 After almost a month of such routine with I don’t know how many products and brands, the only thing that helped me was getting back to basics:

 - Massage your scalp with curd which acts as an excellent conditioner for the hair.
 It strengthens the hair follicles and helps them regain their lost sheen.
 Apply once or twice a week and leave for 15 minutes.
 Rinse & shampoo thoroughly.
+Also, the benefits of curd aren’t just restricted to hair; it has multiple skincare benefits too.
+Learn how to use curd for face here.

 - Don’t skip the basic oil massage.
 Pick good quality organic hair oil like coconut, almond, castor, or olive oil to massage your hair as part of postpartum hair treatment.
 Use lukewarm oil to massage the scalp at least one to two times a week.
 Follow it up by wrapping a wet hot towel on your head for five minutes.
 Shampoo your hair, thereafter.